dilipthelip/LearnCassandra/CQL.md

 ### How to create a composite primary key ?

+The structure of the primary has a significant effect on how many rows a single partition is going to hold.
 Approach 1:

 In the below scenario it is a combination of **Primary key(partition_key, clustering_key)**.
 These together make a composite primary key.